© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ely Roman Villa is a scheduled monument protected by Cadw under reference GM205.
 View the official record →

-Ely Roman Villa is a Roman domestic settlement located in the Glamorgan region of South Wales.
+Ely Roman Villa is a Roman domestic site located in Wales, designated as a Scheduled Ancient Monument under reference GM205.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM205.

 Ely Roman Villa dates from the roman period, and is classified as a villa.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ely Roman Villa is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM205.